Planning to buy a home in Canada? Plan to start saving early!

 - How much do I need in down payment?

-- How much do I already have saved for down payment?
+- How much do I already have saved for a down payment?

 - What are my potential closing costs (1.5% – 4% of the purchase price)?